akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The horse stopped.

-“You there,” a voice said.
+“Hie, you there,” said a man's voice.
 “I seek the daughter of Harold Red‑Wolf.
 Are you she?”

-She looked up.
+She looked up and blinked twice, even four times.

+Him.
 It was him.
 The young man from the hall.
-Up close, he was younger than she had thought—not much older than she—with a face that was more watchful than handsome.
-He sat easily on his horse, no guards, no escort, just a man travelling quietly on the lane to Stanwey.
+He was younger up close than she had thought—not much older than she—with a face that was more watchful than handsome.
+He sat easily on his horse, no guards, no escort, just a man travelling quietly on the lane to Stanwey village.

 Their eyes met.
+She went to look away, but didn't, her neck flushing pink.

 She saw recognition flicker in his face—the same recognition she had felt in the hall, that brief moment when they had looked at each other across the crowd.